iamyounix/msimagb460_tomahawk/README.md

   - OS type: Windows 8.1/10 UEFI Mode (some motherboards may require "Other OS" instead)
   - DVMT Pre-Allocated(iGPU Memory): 64MB
   - AHCI Mode

-## Tips

-### Unmount Unsupported Partition Format

-- If needed, we can unmount unneeded partition format such as NTFS/others.

-  - Run `sudo vifs` and enter your password.

-  - Use `i` as input and `ESC` to exit any input.
-Below is an example:

-    ```zsh
-    #
-    # Warning - this file should only be modified with vifs(8)
-    #
-    # Failure to do so is unsupported and may be destructive.
-    #
-    UUID=A8EAAAFA-98EB-40DB-8457-40255E27E9D4 none ntfs rw,noauto // Windows NTFS
-    UUID=4717D07E-B328-4084-85CF-F87C5D0015E7 none ntfs rw,noauto // Storage NTFS
-    ~
-    "/etc/fstab" 7L, 279B
-    ```

-  - Hit `Shift + ZZ` to exit.

 ## Changelog